 Disinheriting a Family Member

-There are some valid and justified reasons why a parent may want to disinherit a child from their estate.
+There are some valid and justified reasons why a parent may want to avoid giving a child a portion of their estate.
 Our Idaho Estate Planning Lawyers find that some parents have a wayward child struggling with harmful addictions such as alcohol, drugs or gambling.
 These parents recognize that if they leave even a modest portion of their estate to a child with these struggles, it could cause serious harm to the child.

 Additionally, we’ve found that some parents have a child with a disability or a handicap.
 Often these children are receiving financial assistance such as benefits from local, state and federal governments to help them.
 If that child were to receive a direct inheritance it would cause these types of benefits to be cut off.
-As a result, disinheriting a child with special needs may be the best way to provide for that child, in a way that allows them to continue to receive helpful benefits in the future.
+As a result, deliberately choosing to not give a child with special needs a portion of your estate may be the best way to provide for that child, in a way that allows them to continue to receive helpful benefits in the future.

-Disinheriting a spouse is different from disinheriting a child.
+Deliberately leaving a spouse out of an estate plan is different from doing the same to a child.
 It is presumed by Idaho law that most people want to pass property to their spouse when they die.
 Additionally, Idaho is a community property state, which provides a presumption that one-half of all property the couple obtains during their marriage is owned by each spouse.
 For this reason, it is typically not possible to completely disinherit a spouse.
 However, there are some exceptions.
-When a spouse agrees to be disinherited in a legal agreement such as a prenuptial agreement or a property separation agreement then disinheritance of a spouse is possible.
-Additionally, when a person can show that the property they own is not community property but is separate property then disinheritance of a spouse is possible as to that separate property.
+When a spouse agrees in a legal agreement such as a prenuptial agreement or a property separation agreement then giving property from an estate to a spouse is possible.
+Additionally, when a person can show that the property they own is not community property but is separate property then avoiding a distribution to a spouse is possible as to that separate property.

-Typically, when there is no agreement from a spouse to be disinherited and a Last Will and Testament leaves nothing to a surviving spouse, Idaho’s laws will usually allow the spouse to still inherit a portion of certain property.
-For these reasons, we are confident that our Idaho Estate Planning Lawyers can help you.Can a Disinherited Person Challenge My Will?
+Typically, when there is no written agreement from a spouse and a Last Will and Testament of a decedent leaves nothing to a surviving spouse, Idaho’s laws will usually allow the spouse to still inherit a portion of certain property.
+For these reasons, consulting an attorney about these options is vital.
+We are confident that our Idaho Estate Planning Lawyers can help you.Can a Disinherited Person Challenge My Will?

-Finally, our Idaho Estate Planning clients often ask whether a disinherited person can challenge the Last Will and Testament that disinherited them.
+Finally, our Idaho Estate Planning clients often ask whether a disinherited person can challenge the Last Will and Testament that left them out.
 The short answer is yes.
-Often a disinherited person will challenge a Last Will and Testament that acts to exclude them from distributions.
-This is especially true when disinheritance is a surprise, or if there is a perception that a parent’s or spouses’ Last Will and Testament was coerced or that the parent or spouse was wrongfully influenced.
-It is possible that disinheriting a person may cost the estate money and time to defend against the claim, regardless of whether the claim wins or loses.
-For this reason, our Estate Planning Attorneys in Idaho work closely with our clients and help them consider every ramification disinheritance of a family member may cause.Enlist an Idaho Estate Planning Attorney to Help You
+Often such a person will challenge a Last Will and Testament that acts to exclude them from distributions.
+This is especially true when it is a surprise, or if there is a perception that a parent’s or spouses’ Last Will and Testament was coerced or that the parent or spouse was wrongfully influenced.
+It is possible that cutting a person out of an inheritance may cost the estate money and time to defend against the claim, regardless of whether the claim wins or loses.
+For this reason, our Estate Planning Attorneys in Idaho work closely with our clients and help them consider every ramification the decision to avoid leaving a distribution to a family member may cause.Enlist an Idaho Estate Planning Attorney to Help You

 If you have questions about disinheriting a family member from your estate, our Idaho Estate Planning attorneys can help you.
-We are available to discuss your options and answer your questions at an initial free consultation.
-Call us toll free at 877-232-6101 or 208-232-6101 for a free consultation with the Racine Olson team of Estate Planning attorneys in Idaho.
+We are available to discuss your options and answer your questions at an initial consultation.
+Call us toll free at 877.232.6101 or 208.232.6101 for a consultation with the Racine Olson team of Estate Planning attorneys in Idaho.
 You can also email us directly at firstname.lastname@example.org.
 We will answer your Idaho Estate Planning questions and will help you solve your Idaho Estate Planning problems.